Torttuga/vehiculo-front/README.md

 # vehicle Front

-This is the front-end for vehicle maintenance
+This is the front-end for vehicle maintenance using ReactJS.
+The project is deployed on Firebase.

 ## Requirements
 - [NodeJS](https://nodejs.org/en/download/releases/)